-Running Time Meter: Registers the total number of hours, to 1/10th, that the unit has run.
+Running Time Meter: Registers the total number of hours that the unit has run.
 Use it to keep a record for periodic servicing.
-Time is accumulative, meter cannot be reset.
+Time is cumulative, meter cannot be reset.

 Voltmeter-Ammeter Phase Selector Switch: Selects phases of generator output to be measured by the AC voltmeter and ammeter.